-DIVERSE EMPOWERED TEAMS

-Diverse teams generate more ideas than homogeneous ones, increasing your chance of a breakthrough.
+DIVERSE EMPOWERED TEAMS Diverse teams generate more ideas than homogeneous ones, increasing your chance of a breakthrough.
 Empower them with the expertise and authority to turn those ideas into outcomes.

-RESTL

-RESTLESS REINVENTION

-Everything is a prototype.
+RESTLESS REINVENTION Everything is a prototype.
 Everything-even in-market solutions.
 When you think of everything as just another iteration, you're empowered to bring new thinking to even the oldest problems.

-\bigcirc Learn more Read all about IBM Design Thinking: ibm.com/design/thinking IBM Design Thinking: The Loop UNDERSTAND USERS' NEEDS AND DELIVER OUTCOMES CONTINUOUSLY At the heart of IBM Design Thinking is a behavioral model for understanding users' needs and envisioning a better future: a continuous loop of observing, reflecting, and making.
+Learn more about the Principles at ibm.biz/ThePrinciples Enterprise Design Thinking: The Loop UNDERSTAND USERS' NEEDS AND DELIVER OUTCOMES CONTINUOUSLY At the heart of Enterprise Design Thinking is a behavioral model for understanding users' needs and envisioning a better future: a continuous loop of observing, reflecting, and making.

 OBSERVE Immerse yourself in the real world to get to know your users, uncover needs, learn the landscape, and test ideas.
 REFLECT Come together and form a point of view to find common ground, align the team, uncover insights, and plan ahead.
 MAKE Give concrete form to abstract ideas to explore possibilities, communicate ideas, prototype concepts, and drive real outcomes.
-IBM Design Thinking: The Keys SCALE YOUR PRACTICE TO COMPLEX PROBLEMS AND COMPLEX TEAMS If every problem could be solved by a handful of people, the Loop would be enough.
+Enterprise Design Thinking: The Keys SCALE YOUR PRACTICE TO COMPLEX PROBLEMS AND COMPLEX TEAMS If every problem could be solved by a handful of people, the Loop would be enough.
 But in the real world, complex problems call for complex teams.